-In order to visualise field line dragging, field lines are traced from equidistant points along the target $(z = L_z)$ at y = 0.
-This is performed by integrating along the magnetic field from their origin at the target.
-The radial position of each field line at the midplane (z = 0) is then evolved and tracked over time to examine how it moves as a consequence of the passage of the filament.
+(z = 0) is then evolved and tracked over time to examine how it moves as a consequence of the passage of the filament.
 The results are shown in figure 3.
-In this figure the blue area gives the approximate position of the filament (i.e. the pressure perturbation), and the black lines represent the radial trajectories of field lines at the midplane each line representing a different field line.
+In this figure the blue area gives the approximate position of the filament (i.e. the pressure perturbation), and the black lines represent the radial trajectories of field lines at the midplane - each line representing a different field line.

-Three different qualitative regimes are illustrated with β values of 1.6×10^{-4} , 1.6×10^{-3} and 1.6×10^{-2} .
-The lowest β effectively corresponds to an electrostatic approximation, whilst the highest β is in the electromagnetic regime where the frozen in condition is well satisfied.
+Three different qualitative regimes are illustrated with $\beta$ values of $1.6 \times 10^{-4}$ , $1.6 \times 10^{-3}$ and $1.6 \times 10^{-2}$ .
+The lowest $\beta$ effectively corresponds to an electrostatic approximation, whilst the highest $\beta$ is in the electromagnetic regime where the frozen in condition is well satisfied.
 In between these two extremes, field lines are significantly perturbed but not completely frozen into the plasma and relax within the lifetime of the filament.
 This excites Alfvén waves which tend to remove the field line bending produced by the passage of the filament.
-The final high β high amplitude case shown in figure 3 would represent a violent perturbation like an ELM (but we do not claim here that our model can reproduce ELMs), while low amplitude, high β cases can be considered characteristic of L-mode or inter-ELM filaments produced by residual turbulence.
-It can be seen that at the highest β , the field lines are frozen into the small amplitude filament and there is qualitative similarity to the high β , high amplitude case.
+The final high $\beta$ high amplitude case shown in Fig.3 would represent a violent perturbation like an ELM (but we do not claim here that our model can reproduce ELMs), while low amplitude, high $\beta$ cases can be considered characteristic of L-mode or inter-ELM filaments produced by residual turbulence.
+It can be seen that at the highest $\beta$ , the field lines are frozen into the small amplitude filament and there is qualitative similarity to the high $\beta$ , high amplitude case.

 In order to better interpret the dynamics of each field line, the midplane drift plane view is also analysed (z = 0).
 The same process is repeated with a regular grid of field lines originating at the target in order to visualise the perpendicular motions of the field lines.
-The trajectories of the field lines at the midplane are shown in figure 4 for two values of β .
+The trajectories of the field lines at the midplane are shown in figure 4 for two values of $\beta$ .
 The colour represents the time at which the trajectory was in that position, contours show the filament densities of 0.2 and 2 above background at the final time instance.
 The same process was repeated at the target, but the results are not shown because the field lines do not have a significant excursion from their original position.